chinardankhara/chinardankhara.github.io/_projects/3_project.md

 We used the GMail and Google Calendar APIs to read and write events automatically.
 Emails were fetched using a timer trigger every hour and plain text was extracted using a BeautifulSoup parser.
 We used OpenAI's GPT-4 Turbo API to classify the emails as "eventful" or not.
 We experimented with various models but found only GPT-4 to cross the 95% accuracy threshold we wanted.
 For the eventful emails, we used GPT-3.5 Turbo with JSON output grammar decoder to get structured output for events details and directly write to the calendar.

 We hosted our frontend on NextJS and all our backend services use a modular architecture with an access point using Flask API that runs on Google Cloud Run.
 This is because our project is a work in progress and we plan to add integrations for Outlook and iCloud (plus a cleaner UI that exists on Heroku) and a modular architecture is easily extensible.
+The project is open source and can be found at [EvoCal Github](https://github.com/harshmuriki/EvoCal/tree/main).
 Below is an abridged example of one of our backend services.

 ```python